Barnetby railway station: History

 The railway first came to Barnetby in 1848 when the Great Grimsby and Sheffield Junction Railway was constructed.
 This line ran from Sheffield, through Retford, Torksey, Lincoln and Market Rasen before reaching Barnetby – then on to Grimsby.
 A year later, the section of route between Gainsborough and Barnetby was opened, establishing the village's future as a railway centre.
 The most important connection – and still is to this day - was the building of the Trent, Ancholme and Grimsby Railway in 1866 – through the steel town of Scunthorpe.
 Over the following years, these railways – and several others became part of the Great Central Railway (GCR).

 The Great Central Railway recognised the importance of the Humber ports.
 As well as developing Grimsby, the company invested heavily in Immingham Docks was unique among the Humber ports in that a deep water channel made easy access for ships at all states of the tide.
 This suited the GCR as one of its chief flows of traffic was coal from the South Yorkshire and East Midlands coal-fields.

 With the increased traffic through Barnetby, the track infrastructure needed more investment.
 At the time, Barnetby had a fairly simple layout based on a standard double track.
 It even had a level crossing near to where the Kings Road bridge is today.
 To make passage easier, the GCR invested in the quadrupling of the track between Wrawby Junction and Brocklesby Junction – together with much improved signalling.
 The level crossing was removed and the Kings Road underbridge was built.
 To handle the traffic, new signal boxes were built at Wrawby Junction, Barnetby West, Barnetby East, Melton Ross and Brocklesby Junction.

 In 1923, the Great Central Railway became part of the London and North Eastern Railway in 1948 part of British Railways.
 In 1994 the infrastructure came under the ownership part of Railtrack and in 2002, Network Rail.

 Whilst most railway freight traffic passes through the village, in years past the village generated a small amount of its own business.
 The nearby malt kiln was opened in 1875, and the village cattle market used rail transport.
-The cattle market is long gone and the malt kiln is crumbling away.
+The cattle market is long gone and the malt kiln demolished.
 The station's platform buildings (waiting rooms, toilets etc.) were demolished in the late 1980s and replaced by shelters, but the main building next to the footbridge still stands (it is used as office accommodation by Network Rail).